 A State Pension statement will show how much of the new State Pension you may have entitlement to.
-The government document 'Your new State Pension explained' gives detailed information on the changes to the State Pension scheme.
+The new government document 'Your new State Pension explained' gives detailed information on the changes to the State Pension scheme.

 The New State Pension: A section explaining the new State Pension rules and regulations.